minusobjects/Message-Medium/docs/production_readme.md

 [heroku]: http://message-medium.herokuapp.com/

 Message is a full-stack single-page web application inspired by the blog/news site Medium.
 It utilizes Ruby on Rails (backend), PostgreSQL (database), and React.js/Redux (frontend).
+The goal of message is to provide an elegant and inviting experience for both the reading and writing of stories.

 ## Features & Implementation